Pragistyo/node-for-boredom/README.md

 There are three subjects on this project: Doctor, Patients, medical records.
 This project build by nodeJS + PostgrestSQL

-feature:
-Medical_Records
-- When Create Medical Records, increase "countpatientnumber" field in doctor table, for related doctor
-- When Delete Medical Records, decrease "countpatientnumber field in doctor table, for related doctor
-- getByDatePolyclinic: input the range dateFrom and dateTo, to get data count all patient which consult at those date.
-Furthermore, count patient based on their blood type

 ##STACK

 Language: nodeJs ES6 (with babel).